-If the neurosurgeon knows precisely where functional areas of the brain are located in advance of brain surgery, he can plan the procedure safely and minimize the risk of possible consequential damage.
+If the neurosurgeon knows precisely where the functional areas of the brain are located prior to brain surgery, he can plan the procedure safely and minimize the risk of possible consequential damage.
 Such brain mapping is possible with the help of navigated transcranial magnetic stimulation (nTMS).
-This is a non-invasive, neurophysiological technique that allows important functions in the brain to be localized with millimetre precision, as if on a map.
-For example, it shows exactly where the area of the brain responsible for motor function is located and how far away from a tumor it is.
+This is a non-invasive, neurophysiological technique that can be used to locate important functions in the brain with millimeter precision, as if on a map.
+For example, it shows exactly where the area of the brain responsible for motor function is located and how far it is from a tumor.

-TMS is a non-invasive procedure in which nerve cells in the brain are stimulated from the outside.
-In TMS, a magnetic coil is placed on the patient's scalp.
-The coil generates rapidly alternating magnetic fields.
-This triggers a short electrical impulse in the brain.
-This impulse activates the connection between the part of the brain that controls movement, the motor cortex, and the muscles.
-A stimulus is transmitted via the cells of the muscle in the form of an action potential, which causes the muscle to contract.
+TMS is a non-invasive procedure in which nerve cells in the brain are stimulated from outside.
+A magnetic coil is placed on the patient's scalp.
+The coil generates rapidly changing magnetic fields that trigger a short electrical impulse in the brain.
+This impulse activates the connection between the motor cortex—the area of the brain that controls movement—and the corresponding muscles.
+The signal is transmitted in the form of an action potential via the muscle cells, causing the muscle to contract.

-By registering the patient's head in a 3-dimensional space and integrating the data into the neuronavigation system, the location of the coil on the surface of the head can be depicted on the patient's MRI.
-This makes it possible to show precisely where the brain is being stimulated.
-For example, if the hand area of the motor cortex is stimulated, the fingers move.
+By registering the patient's head in three-dimensional space and integrating the data into neuronavigation, the exact location of the magnetic coil can be displayed on the patient's MRI image.
+This allows the area of the brain being stimulated to be shown precisely.
+For example, when the hand area of the motor cortex is stimulated, the fingers move.
+This not only allows the function of individual areas to be tested, but also reveals their spatial relationship to neighboring brain regions.

-The motor-evoked potentials (MEP) generated at the time of stimulation can be measured, visualized and analysed.
-By repeatedly stimulating different areas of the scalp and recording the muscle responses, neurologists or neurosurgeons can precisely visualize which areas of the brain are responsible for certain movements or functions.
+By repeatedly stimulating different areas of the scalp and recording muscle responses, neurologists and neurosurgeons can accurately identify which areas of the brain are responsible for specific movements or functions.

 Better predictions after surgery